Trump-appointed federal judge upholds legal challenge to administration asylum rule

 Neal Katyal, who is involved in the challenge, said the ruling goes into effect immediately.

-Kelly said the U.S. Department of Justice and the Department of Homeland Security “unlawfully dispensed” with requirements in the Administrative Procedure Act and issued the rule “without observance of procedure required by law.”
+Kelly said the U.S. Department of Justice and the Department of Homeland Security “unlawfully dispensed” with requirements in the Administrative Procedure Act (APA) and issued the rule “without observance of procedure required by law.”

+The APA governs how federal agencies issue regulations and gives the public an opportunity to comment on proposed regulations.

-"There are many circumstances in which courts appropriately defer to the national security judgments of the Executive," he wrote.
+"There are many circumstances in which courts appropriately defer to the national security judgments of the Executive," Kelly wrote.
 "But determining the scope of an APA exception is not one of them."

 CLICK HERE TO GET THE FOX NEWS APP